RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-in-perl-useful-with-ruby.markdown

 ~/bin$
 ```

+Installation complete.
 Now, let's have some fun with Ack.

 ####Using Ack With Vim